PunitDh/MyCDN/README.md

 **Description**

-Performs a map on all elements in the list that are not `null` or `undefined`
+Performs a map on all elements in the list that are not `null` or `undefined`.

 **Usage**